Alexander Hahn (artist): Life

 In 1990, he spent nine months in Rome as a fellow of the Istituto Svizzero.
 Between 1991 and 1994, he lived in Berlin, first as a fellow of the DAAD, the German Academic Exchange Service, then as Artist-in-residence at ART+COM.
 From 1995 to 1997, he lived in Warsaw.
-Today, Hahn lives and works in the Lower East Side of New York City and in Zurich.

 Work

 In her analysis "Miniature and Series: The Re-invention of the Epistolary Form in the Work of Alexander Hahn", Cathie Payne writes that his "method of engaging with the very small, the fleeting, and the momentary, is part of an intimate, deeply personal and reflexive practice that offers a way to reproach the world through this change of scale - a world in miniature - and to reflect on this strangeness, vastness and beauty of what is found within the context of accelerated urban density and a changing anthropogenic worldview."

 Since his first exhibition at the Lucerne Gallery Apropos in 1978, Hahn showed his work worldwide in over 20 solo exhibitions and in over 100 group shows and video festivals.
 In 2007, the Kunstmuseum Solothurn and Museum der Moderne Salzburg organized a retrospective about his work.
 The San Francisco Museum of Modern Art showed his interactive work "Luminous Point" in 2008 in the bi-personal show "Room for Thought - Alexander Hahn and Yves Netzhammer."